 How to make playdough without cream of tartar:

-Separate into portions and add food coloring.
+3. Separate the play dough into portions and add food coloring.
 Knead the dough to mix the food coloring.
 If you are making just one color of play dough, you can add the food coloring to the dough before cooking.

 Many times, we want a variety of play dough colors, though, so mixing the food coloring in after the dough has been cooked is one way to get several colors of play dough.

-Keep in covered containers/sealed plastic bags.
+5. Keep the homemade play dough in covered containers/sealed plastic bags.
 Dough does not need to be refrigerated.

 Playdough with cream of tartar